BrianJVarley/G00290342_Grail_Quest_3/README.txt

   --------------

-  *I had originally planned to create the graph on the fly from the parsed in Game file in resourceS.
+  *I had originally planned to create the graph on the fly from the parsed in Game file in resources.
 But the file path specified to the resource didn't work when the application was exported to a Jar file.
 The parsing does work at the moment if you uncomment the call to parse() in main and run from Eclispe.
+  *Threading of players in the game wasn't inplemented due to time constraints from working on the parsing aspect of the project.
   * Game Character / Observers should be using a mix of search algorithms based on their character type rather than just one.